postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 * Coordinate the API changes easily with the help of versioning

 * View and analyze reports

-### Why create APIs?

-Here are several reasons why you should create APIs.

-#### Organization

-You can group together various entities like collections, monitors, mocks, documentation and etc under a single API, so that you have everything attached to an API under a single entity.
-This will make it easy for collaboration, reference, and your productivity.

 ### A Sample API workflow in Postman